Carlo Gagiano

-Lieutenant-General Carlo Gagiano PG SM MMM (born 26 March 1951, Bonnievale, Western Cape) was a South African military commander and former Chief of the South African Air Force.
+Lieutenant-General Carlo Gagiano PG SM MMM (born 26 March 1951, Bonnievale, Western Cape) is a retired South African military officer and former Chief of the South African Air Force.
 He joined the South African Air Force in 1968, and served in the Border War in South West Africa in the 1980s.

 Early and personal life

 Carlo Gagiano was born on 26 March 1951, the son of Arnoldus Johannes Kennedy Gagiano and Sophia Christina Maria Gagiano (née Esterhuizen).
 He completed his secondary school education at Clanwilliam High School in December 1967.

 Gagiano married Leonie Minnie in 1974.
 He is an enthusiastic succulent collector and a keen reader of Second World War aviation.